nulogy/design-system/docs/catalog/components/icons.md

 > Icons can be used alongside text to help assist users in finding certain actions on a page.

 Icons accept a prop for the name of the icon, which can be selected from the following list.
-They will be the same size and colour as their surrounding text.
+They will be the same colour as their parent element, sized 25% larger than the text.

 ```react
 showSource: true